I’m not here to tell you springtime in Paris is wonderful. You’ve probably heard that already. There is a song about it, and everything.

 3. Spring Music Festivals

-These festivals include Festival a Saint-Germain-des-Pres, a jazz festival planned for May 2024 (dates tbc at time of writing).
+These festivals include Festival a Saint-Germain-des-Pres, a jazz festival planned for 13-20 May 2024.

 Admire Spring Flowers